 5 minute read

 Thinking about commissioning a new website?
 Often the challenge is deciding where to begin.
-Stakeholder expectations are high, while time and resources are usually at a premium.
-Whether working with an in-house team or putting the project out to tender, a good place to start is with a well thought out web specification.
+Stakeholder expectations are high, and time and resources are usually at a premium.
+Whether working with an in-house team or putting the project out to tender, it a good place to start is with a well thought out web specification.